andrasq/node-qfifo/README.md

 ### fifo = new QFifo( filename, options )

 Create a fifo for reading or appending the named file.
-Mode must be `'r'` or `'a'` to control whether the file will be created if missing: `a` append mode can create the file, `r` read mode requires the file to already exist.
-All fifos can both read and write.
-Creating a new QFifo is a fast, it only allocates the object; the fifo must still be `open`-ed before use.
-Note that `putline` and `getline` automatically open the fifo.
+Mode should be `'r+'` or `'a+'` to control whether the file will be treated if missing: `r+` read mode to error out if the file does not already exist, `a+` append mode to create the file if missing.
+All fifos can both read and write; for read-only or append-only access, omit the `+` from the flag.
+Creating a new QFifo is a fast, it only allocates the object; the fifo must still be `open`-ed (but note that `getline`, `putline` and `readlines` automatically open the fifo).

 Options may contain the following settings:
 - `flag`: open mode flag for `fs.open()`, default `'r'`.